Randy Meisner Biography

 The big reunion he was not included in, of course, was the Eagles' Hell Freezes Over "resumption" in 1994.
 Meisner had hoped to be a part of the revenue juggernaut, but he was told in no uncertain terms that once a man quits the Eagles, he's out for good.
 Timothy B. Schmit was now the Eagles bassist, and he was not going to be displaced by a former member.
 However, Meisner was able to perform one last time with the Eagles in 1998 when they were inducted into the Rock'n'Roll Hall of Fame.
 Schmit paid tribute to Meisner, recognizing that Meisner had contributed far more to the Eagles sound than Schmit had, and was much more deserving of the award.
 In a historic moment, all seven Eagles, past and present, performed together onstage.
 Meisner's tenure with the Eagles had come full circle.

-Meisner is currently involved with the World Class Rockers, whose members over the years have included classic-rock band alumni such as Nick St. Nicholas and Michael Monarch (ex-Steppenwolf), Fergie Frederiksen (ex-Toto), Denny Laine (ex-Moody Blues), Spencer Davis (ex-Spencer Davis Band), and Alex Ligertwood (ex-Santana).
-While Meisner joined the band as an active member in 1996, his appearances now are few and far between; he is an occasional "special guest" due to health reasons.
+In later years, Meisner toured with the World Class Rockers, whose members over the years have included classic-rock band alumni such as Nick St. Nicholas and Michael Monarch (ex-Steppenwolf), Fergie Frederiksen (ex-Toto), Denny Laine (ex-Moody Blues), Spencer Davis (ex-Spencer Davis Band), and Alex Ligertwood (ex-Santana).
+While Meisner joined the band as an active member in 1996, his appearances would become reduced for health reasons.